guloncu/doc-template/README.rst

    * Change the content of the HTML "cards"
 * conf.py:
    * project = "OE docs"  # change to your project name
+   * html_logo = "_static/images/oe_logo_name.svg" # change to svg with your logo (see instructions below)
+   * "html_theme_options"
+      * "external_links" # change name to "Purchase" or "Download" (depending on whether it's a device or software) and change URL to the store link
+      * "icon_links" # change GitHub link to the source for this device or software
+   * "html_context"
       * "github_user": "open-ephys",  # change to the GitHub username from which the page will be deployed
       * "github_repo": "doc-template",  # change to new repo
-   * html_logo = "_static/images/oe_logo_name.svg" # change to svg with your logo (see instructions below)
 * source_static/theme_overrides.css
    * Change overhead navigation bar colour (.navbar { background: yourfavecolour })
 * .github/workflows/sphinx-build.yml